Example: [Collected on the Internet, November 2012]

 Sitting on the left side of the Pave Hawk, Senior Airman

 No one had expected the cloud of sand to reach that high.
 Investigators concluded the valley walls funneled the sand upward.

 After about five seconds in the brownout, Haff decided to fly out of the swirling sand.
-Within two seconds of leaving the hover, the helicopter flew into a hillside at a speed of 20 to40 knots, the report said.
+Within two seconds of leaving the hover, the helicopter flew into a hillside at a speed of

 The aircraft blades were the first to hit the ground, followed by a belly of the fuselage.
 The aircraft 'skipped up' the side of the hill before losing forward momentum, the report said.
 The Pave Hawk then rolled downhill.

-Samek was ejected from the helicopter, coming to rest about 7 feet downhill of the helicopter.
+Samek was ejected from the helicopter, coming to rest about

 When Samek's body was found, he wasn't wearing his helmet, body armor or survival vest.